zainabf07/Library-Mangement-System/README.md

 1. Create an account
 2. View balance
 3. Deposit amount
-4. Issue a book
-5. Fine according
+4. Add amount
+5. Issue an item
+6. Return item

 Account management: The system supports up to 100 students, who pay $20 for account opening and $30 as a security deposit.
 Students can issue any book for $2 for a 10-day period.
 Fines are imposed for late returns as per the specified rules.